Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Proof of Theorem : Riesz and norm topology

-By Proposition \ref{prop:conv+}, the bounded transform $\f$ provides a convex structure on $F$ and $F_K$, so both $F$ and $F_K$ are contractible.
-The base space $\Proj^*(H)$ is contractible as well, see \cite[proof of Lemma 3.6]{ASi}.
-Therefore, the total spaces $\rR^*\lla$ and $\rR_K^*\lla$ are also contractible. \endproof
+where $\Reg\gla$ denotes the subset of operators whose spectrum is contained in the open ray $(\lambda,+\infty)$.
+By Proposition \ref{prop:conv+}, each of the factors is contractible, so $F$ and $F_K$ are contractible.
+The base space $\Pst(H)$ is contractible as well, see \cite[proof of Lemma 3.6]{ASi}.
+Therefore, the total spaces $\rR\st\lla$ and $\rR\st_K\lla$ are also contractible. \endproof

 \sub{Norm topology.} In the proof of Theorems \ref{thm:ess-pos} and \ref{thm:K1} we will need the following analogue of Theorem \ref{thm:inv} for bounded operators.

 \begin{prop} The following spaces are contractible in the norm topology for every $\lambda\geq 0$: